mvolkmann/blog/src/warp.md

       It is also possible to save multiple "launch configurations" so a specific one can be used in the future.
-      To save the current configuration, open the command palette and select the "Save Current Configuration" command.
+      To save the current configuration, open the command palette and select the "Save New Launch Configuration" command.
       This opens a dialog containing a "Save Configuration" button.
       For more detail, see {% aTargetBlank
       "https://docs.warp.dev/features/sessions/launch-configurations",